Bungay Castle (novel): Connection to the real Bungay Castle

 The real Bungay Castle was built and developed in the twelfth and thirteenth centuries before falling into disrepair after the death of Roger Bigod, 5th Earl of Norfolk (c.
 1245 – bf.
 6 December 1306).
 From the 1400s to the 1700s, the castle continued to fall into ruins, and impoverished families built houses along its walls.
 Bonhôte, who was born in Bungay, grew up only twenty yards from the castle walls and was long fascinated by it.
 She often explored its ruins as a child.
 In 1766, the castle walls were purchased by a local man named Robert Mickleborough in order to demolish them and sell the stones as road building materials, though the stones proved too large for easy demolition.
-In 1791, Bonhôte's husband bought the castle from the Duke of Norfolk.
+In 1791, Bonhôte's husband bought the castle.
 The purchase was impractical and romantic, since the main castle building was uninhabitable and the only comfortable house on the site was already occupied by Mickleborough's relatives.
 Bonhôte built a summer house near the castle, where she visited to enjoy the environs and first conceived of the novel Bungay Castle.
 In 1800, the castle was sold back to Charles Howard, 11th Duke of Norfolk, to whom the novel Bungay Castle is dedicated.